-Councils issue Street Collection Licences under Section 5 of the Police, Factories, etc. (Miscellaneous Provisions Act 1916, as amended by the Local Government Act 1972).
+We issue street collection licences under Section 5 of the Police, Factories, etc. (Miscellaneous Provisions Act 1916, as amended by the Local Government Act 1972).

 How to apply

-If you would like to apply for a street collection licence, please fill in an application form for a street collection permit (PDF/25KB/2 pages) or application for a street collection permit (DOC/42KB/2 pages).
+If you would like to apply for a street collection licence you should fill in an application form for a street collection permit (PDF/26KB/2 pages).

-It is illegal in the United Kingdom to hold a street collection to collect money or sell articles for the benefit of charitable or other purposes without obtaining a street collection licence from the council if that collection is to be held in a street or public place.
+It is illegal in the United Kingdom to hold a street collection to collect money or sell articles for the benefit of charitable or other purposes without obtaining a street collection licence if that collection is to be held in a street or public place.

 It is often assumed that collections held in shop doorways or car parks do not need a street collection licence because they are being held on privately owned land.
 This is not true, as a shop doorway or car park, when it is open for trading, is a public place because the public has access at that time.